 CiPA – Comprehensive In Vitro Proarrhythmia Assay

-The objective of the Comprehensive in vitro Proarrhythmia Assay (CiPA) consortium is to engineer an assay for assessment of the pro-arrhythmic potential of new drugs with improved specificity compared with the current hERG assay.
+The objective of the Comprehensive in vitro Proarrhythmia Assay (CiPA) consortium, headed by US FDA and HESI, is to engineer an assay for assessment of the pro-arrhythmic potential of new drugs with improved specificity compared with the current hERG assay.

 The intention of the CiPA proposal is to increase the efficacy of the drug development process by